Mondoo Policy Checks for Terraform (HCL, Plan, and State) with MQL

-When teams scale Terraform, Policy as Code becomes essential to guarantee security, compliance, cost controls, and operational best practices—before changes hit production.
-The Mondoo Query Language (MQL) provides a simple, elegant, and consistent way to write checks against:
+As Terraform usage grows, Policy as Code becomes essential to enforce security, compliance, and operational best practices before changes reach production.
+MQL provides a consistent way to write checks against all three stages of the Terraform lifecycle:

 In this guide you'll: